Postgres Autovacuum Stalled by a Long-Running Transaction

 FAQ

 • Will killing a backend cause data loss?
 No. Postgres rolls back the transaction cleanly.
-The application sees a connection error.
+The application sees a connection error and should retry.
+The committed data of every other transaction is untouched.

 • Should I use VACUUM FULL regularly?
-No. It is an exclusive-lock rewrite.
-Use pg_repack for routine bloat cleanup; reserve VACUUM FULL for emergencies.
+No. It is an ACCESS EXCLUSIVE lock rewrite that blocks all reads and writes on the table and needs free disk roughly equal to the table size.
+Use pg_repack for routine online bloat cleanup; reserve VACUUM FULL for emergencies in a maintenance window.

 Tags: #Backend #Troubleshooting #infra #postgres #Database #autovacuum #bloat